Makers of Playing Cards Charity

 Overview

 The Makers of Playing Cards Charity (registered charity number 232876) is the charitable arm of the Worshipful Company of Makers of Playing Cards, one of the City of London's historic livery companies dating back to 1628.
-With annual charitable distributions typically ranging from £70,000 to £80,000, the charity supports educational initiatives, heritage preservation, and welfare causes throughout England and Wales.
-The charity operates through a traditional governance structure overseen by the Court of the Worshipful Company, maintaining the centuries-old tradition of livery company philanthropy while addressing contemporary social needs.
-Their funding focuses particularly on education, youth development, and supporting organizations with connections to the City of London or the playing card industry's heritage.
+The charity was constituted under a Trust Deed dated 25 October 1943 and was previously known as The Cutler Trust.
+With annual charitable distributions of approximately £95,000, the charity supports educational initiatives and welfare causes for young people under 25 throughout England and Wales.
+The charity operates through a traditional governance structure overseen by the Trustees, who meet twice yearly to consider grant applications.
+Their funding focuses on supporting smaller registered charities working with disadvantaged young people, with a particular emphasis on education, welfare, and relief of need and hardship.

 Funding Priorities